ashinw/house-prj-pub/lower-level/section-F-requirements.md

 ## Context

-Section F was originally the laundry on the lower level.
-The laundry has now been moved northward into the original [3rd bedroom in section D](./section-D-requirements.md).
+Section F was originally the laundry & meals area on the lower level.
+The laundry has now been moved to the north west most corner into the original [bathroom in section A](./section-A-requirements.md) and the meals area has becomed the dining room & kitchen island bench.

 ![TO-BE lower-level diagram](Lower-Level-TO-BE-sections.svg)